oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/ReferenceDesigns/board_test/README.md

 ## Example Output

-Running on FPGA device (Intel Stratix 10 SX platform).
-Performance results are based on testing as of August 14, 2023.
+Running on FPGA device (Terasic’s DE10-Agilex Development Board).
+Performance results are based on testing as of August 30, 2023.

 > **Note**: Refer to the [Performance Disclaimers](/DirectProgramming/C++SYCL_FPGA/README.md#performance-disclaimers) section for important performance information.